renierr/wcag_checker/README.md

 - Multiple sources for color extraction.
 - Suggestion of alternative colors that meet the WCAG requirements.
 - Debugging and simulation modes.
-- Multiple URLs can be checked at once.
+- Multiple inputs can be checked at once.
 - ....and more

 ## Installation